-A: We need to provide sustainable car spaces to maintain the small businesses and enable them to operate.
-The build will be staged in a way that the small businesses survive.
-Taking the bulk out of the centre of the building would allow greatly improved solar access to the Plaza
+A: Coles recognise that it will need to stage the build to provide car spaces to maintain the small businesses and enable them to operate.
+Coles wants the small businesses to survive the redevelopment.

 Q: Do we get a net gain in carparking spaces?